Family Feud (video game series)

-The video game series based on the game show Family Feud began with ShareData's 1987 release on the Apple II and Commodore 64 consoles.
-In 1990 GameTek released a version on the NES.
-GameTek later released four more Feud games for the Super NES, Sega Genesis, 3DO, and PC between 1993 and 1995.
-Hasbro Interactive, Global Star, and Ubisoft have also released versions starting in 2000.
+Family Feud is a video game series based on the Family Feud TV game show.
+It began with ShareData's 1987 release on the Apple II and Commodore 64 consoles.
+In 1990, GameTek released a version on the Nintendo Entertainment System.
+GameTek later released four more Feud games for the Super NES, Sega Genesis, 3DO, and MS-DOS between 1993 and 1995.
+Hasbro Interactive, Global Star and Ubisoft have also released versions starting in 2000.